 ANTH 400: Capstone Experience in Anthropology

-Students must earn a minimum of a C-minus in ANTH 103, 106, and 300.
+Students must earn a minimum of a C-minus in ANTH 103 and 106.
 No course may be taken Satisfactory/Unsatisfactory (S/U).

 Electives - The five electives may be chosen from 200- and 300-level Anthropology courses.

 At least one elective must be a 300-level course.
 Up to two courses taken while studying abroad may count as 200-level electives subject to departmental approval.
 400-level courses (Individualized Study, including internships and tutorials) do not generally count as electives.
-No course may be be taken Satisfactory/Unsatisfactory (S/U).
+No course may be taken Satisfactory/Unsatisfactory (S/U).
 An archaeological field school may count as an elective or may even substitute for Anth 323 (but not both), subject to departmental approval.

 The Anthropology minor consists of six courses:

 Anth 106: Introduction to Archaeology and Physical Anthropology

 Anth 300: History of Anthropological Theory

 3 electives which may include 200- and 300-level Anthropology courses.

 One course taken while studying abroad may count as a 200-level elective for the minor subject to departmental approval.